 Recently updated to include a comments box at the end of the forecast.

-Calculate or estimate the capital gain/(loss) on disposal of a property, including adjustments for up to three separate periods of private use and/or business use of main residence.
+Calculate or estimate the capital gain/(loss) on disposal of a property, including adjustments for unlimited periods of private use and/or business use of main residence.
 Calculate or estimate the capital gains tax payable.

-Can be used to support actual figures on a tax return or to provide a client with an estimate of the tax payable on the proposed sale of an asset subject to CGT.
+Can be used to calculate actual figures for the client’s tax return or to provide a client with an estimate of the tax payable on the proposed sale of an asset subject to CGT.

 Calculate the charge-out rate for a small business service provider.